-NOTE: If the format selected is not a valid format for teletext, NOT VALID DISPLAY FOR INPUT FORMAT appears on the screen.
-PAL and 625 are the only formats that functions with teletext.
+NOTE: If the format selected is not a valid format for teletext, NOT VALID DISPLAY FOR INPUT FORMAT appears on the OPT Teletext screen.
+PAL and 625 are the only formats that function with teletext.
+OP-47 Page Select uses this menu.

 The Teletext Page menu item is used to select the page where the teletext can be viewed.
-Use the UP/DOWN Navigation buttons to change the number for the page.
-Press the LEFT/RIGHT button to move between numeric positions.
+Use the up/down navigation buttons to change the number for the page.
+Press the left/right button to move between numeric positions.
 Press ACCEPT to display the selected page.

-When Teletext displays over the picture, press the DOWN arrow to go to the Index page (page 100).
-Press the LEFT ARROW button to go to the previous page, and press the RIGHT ARROW button to go to the next page.
+When Teletext displays over the picture, press the down arrow to go to the Index page (page 100).
+Press the left arrow button to go to the previous page, and press the right arrow button to go to the next page.